Best compost bins for recycling in your garden

 Pros

-• Composts all food scraps so it is incredibly convenient
+• Composts all kinds of food scraps so it is incredibly convenient

 • It has an air-tight seal to prevent flies or bugs from entering